 SilverKite Community Arts Rebrand

 Founded in 2015, SilverKite Community Arts provides arts workshops to organizations around the Puget Sound Region.
-Founder and CEO, Jen Kulik, was looking to update the logo and refresh the brand.
+Founder and CEO, Jen Kulik, was looking to refresh the brand and better visually demonstrate the company’s values.
 She wanted to the brand to reflect what the business had grown into since its founding.
 She thought that the old logo, left, felt too cold and too busy.

 Artistic, Belonging, Friendly and Professional were brand adjectives that guided this rebrand.
 In order to express these brand values, we emphasized the people who are served by Silverkite as well as the colorful, artistic context that connects them.
 After many versions, we landed on an approachable and professional brand that reflected the warmth and artistic flair of the mission and community it serves.

 Newsletter and social media templates as well as web graphics and a facebook ad were the primary digital deliverables.
 Assets were templatized and uploaded to Canva and Mailchimp, the client’s social media and newsletter creation hubs.
 An identity suite, trifold, lanyard and t-shirts were the primary print deliverables.
 A unique, consistent and personable brand was born.

 Competition for SilverKite is mostly comprised of Senior Care organizations that are tied to particular institutions and senior care providers.
 Branding ranges from highly restrained to highly expressive.
 We sought to strike a balance between the creativity and community SilverKite offers as well as its commitment to reliability and excellence.

 Brainstorming the Brand

 To understand the brand look and feel, I conducted an image sorting exercise with the client.
 She arranged over 100 images into categories of on-brand, off-brand or somewhere in the middle.
 The small pile of on-brand images led the way in creating visual explorations of the brand values.